 The Polk County Bar Association is the largest local bar association in the state of Iowa.
-We provide continuing legal education, social and networking opportunities to our members.
+We provide continuing legal education, and social and networking opportunities to our members.

 We are a diverse group who practice in a wide variety of legal fields.
 We are judges, private practitioners, government workers, and corporate legal counsel.